Ahors/Building_AI_Project/README.md

 # Building_AI_Project
-Project idea for the coure ''Building AI"
+Project idea for the course ''Building AI"